The Science of Contacting Suppliers and Manufacturers as a Business

 How to Approach Wholesale Suppliers

-In the wholesale model, you buy products from a large supplier at low rates.
-You then sell them to customers at retail rates.
-Wholesalers might carry a single product-type (such as socks) or a range of products from different brands.
+In the wholesale model, you buy products from a large supplier at low rates and then sell them to customers at retail rates.
+Wholesalers might carry a single product type (such as socks) or a range of products from different brands.

-It doesn’t matter whether you have a great website or no website.
-As long as the seller gets paid, he’ll be happy to work with you.
+For some wholesalers, it doesn’t matter whether you have a great website or no website.
+As long as the seller gets paid, they’ll happily work with you.

 In fact, a number of wholesalers even operate online stores.
 You can buy from these stores just as you would buy from Amazon.

-The shopping process is the same as any e-commerce store.
-You can add the product to your cart, enter your shipping details and make the payment.
-At no point are you asked for your business details at all.
+The shopping process is the same as any ecommerce store.
+You can add the product to your cart, enter your shipping details, and make the payment.
+Your business details may not even be requested.

-At DyeMurex.com, you have to create a wholesale account to get wholesale prices.
+For example, Shadow Shifter, a US manufacturer, requires you to have to create a wholesale account to get wholesale prices.
 You can also buy smaller quantities, but you’ll have to pay retail prices for it.

-DyeMurex, a t-shirt wholesaler, requires a US tax ID to access wholesale pricing
+Shadow Shifter, a t-shirt wholesaler, requires sales tax documents to access wholesale pricing

-To create a wholesale account at Dyemurex, you need a US tax number.
-If you are outside the US, you have to have a valid website and/or social media presence.
-This requirement will vary from supplier to supplier and country to country.
+You need a sales tax document to create a wholesale account at Shadow Shifter.
+However, such requirements will vary from supplier to supplier and country to country.
 Consult your country’s local tax laws on how to get a tax number.

-Not every wholesaler maintains websites where you can order products.
-And few wholesalers offer their best possible rates and sales terms through their websites.
+Some wholesalers don’t offer online ordering, and only a few provide their best rates and sales terms online.
 In such cases, you have to communicate with wholesalers directly and strike a deal.
 Here’s how to do it.

-Before you spend any time communicating with wholesalers, evaluate whether they fit your requirements and standards:
+Before you start communicating with wholesalers, evaluate whether they fit your requirements and standards:

-Once you are fairly certain that you’re dealing with a reputable company, proceed to the next step.
+Once you are fairly certain you’re dealing with a reputable company, proceed to the next step.

-This is the part where most new entrepreneurs hesitate, especially if they don’t have a website or store.
+This is where most new entrepreneurs hesitate, especially if they don’t have a website or store.

 There are a few tactics you can use to make your emails more persuasive:

 Wholesalers sometimes offer drop shipping services as well.
-We’ll show you how to deal with them in the next section.
+In the next section, we’ll show you how to deal with them.

 Dropshipping is when you act as the retail arm of a manufacturer or wholesaler.
-Instead of buying and stocking products yourself, you only sell the product to customers.
-Your drop shipping partner takes care of fulfilling the order, usually under your own brand name.
+Instead of buying and stocking products yourself, you only sell them to customers.
+Your dropshipping partner takes care of fulfilling the order, usually under your own brand name.

-On paper, the higher involvement of drop shippers means higher requirements from retailers as well.
+On paper, the higher involvement of drop shippers means higher requirements from retailers.
 In reality, the intense competition among drop shippers means that drop shippers have to fight hard to win over retailers.

 This intense competition has led to the fragmentation of the market into two categories.
 This brings us to the first tip.